Luisrosario2604/Pattern-recognition-2/README.md

         ├── main_56.py
         └── visualization.py

-## Exemples
+## Examples

-This is some examples of the MNIST database
+These are some examples of the MNIST database

 ![MNIST](./imgs/Figure_1.png)

-This are the 2 features selected
+These are the 2 features selected

 ![MNIST](./imgs/Figure_2.png)

-This are some results of the model (with 2 features) (score = 0.8361)
+These are some results of the model (with 2 features) (score = 0.8361)

 ![MNIST](./imgs/Figure_3.png)

-This are others results of the model (with 56 features) (score = 0.98)
+These are others results of the model (with 56 features) (score = 0.98)

 ![MNIST](./imgs/Figure_4.png)